microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

           \<Language>-<UI Framework>
 ```

-- `<FeatureName>`: Use the simple English name instead of the component name, making samples more discoverable for end developers.
+- `<FeatureName>`: Use the simple English name of the feature instead of the component name (for example, *TextRendering* instead of *DWriteCore*).
+This makes samples more discoverable for end developers and aligns with the organization of the [Windows App SDK documentation](https://docs.microsoft.com/windows/apps/windows-app-sdk/).
 - `<Language>`: *cs | cpp*
 - `<UI Framework>`:
     - For C# samples: *winui | wpf | winforms | console*